 (Dominic Pearson, Jet2 engaged in the topic of Pilot Selection)

-Sigma Aviation Services’ was pleased to host its biennial seminar on pilot supply and demand trends which
+SG Aviation Services’ was pleased to host its biennial seminar on pilot supply and demand trends which

 took place in Dublin last month the 03rd & 04th of September.
 The 2015 seminar focussed on a Human Factors